 The associations must keep accounts that allow obtaining a true image of the assets, the result and the financial situation of the entity, as well as the activities carried out.
 Thus, it is highly advisable to do it with a specialized double-entry accounting computer program that allows for analytical account keeping.
-The laws establish that associations must keep their accounts in accordance with the specific rules that apply to them.
+The law establishes that associations must keep their accounts "in accordance with the specific rules that apply to them," so at least two cases in which specific rules apply must be highlighted: